Gideon5348/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 0x0E.
 SQL - More queries
-This folder contains my ALX SQL - More queries projects.
+THis folder contains my ALX SQL - More queries projects.